TNG/ArchUnit/README.md

 more powerful rules, like subclasses of class A that are annotated with @X may only access methods annotated with @Y. But each of those tools also has some limitations you might run into, if your rules become more complex.
 This might be as simple as not being able to specify a pointcut to only apply to interfaces in AspectJ or no back references within pointcuts.
-Other tools aren't even able to define complex rules, like AspectJ allows, at all.
+Other tools are not even able to define complex rules, like AspectJ allows, at all.
 Furthermore you might need to learn a new language to specify the rules, or need different infrastructure to evaluate them.